facebook/docusaurus/website/docs/api/plugin-apis/i18n-lifecycles.md

 Returns translation files `{path: string, content: ChromeI18nJSON}`:

-- Path: relative to the plugin localized folder `i18n/<locale>/pluginName`.
-Extension `.json` is not necessary.
+- `path`: relative to the plugin localized folder `i18n/<locale>/pluginName`.
+Extension `.json` should be omitted to remain generic.
-- Content: using the Chrome i18n JSON format.
+- `content`: using the Chrome i18n JSON format.

 These files will be written by the [`write-translations` CLI](../../cli.md#docusaurus-write-translations-sitedir) to the plugin i18n subfolder, and will be read in the appropriate locale before calling [`translateContent()`](#translateContent) and [`translateThemeConfig()`](#translateThemeConfig)